This section was written by Leandro Cabo from rhcplivearchive.com

 These songs were released fifteen years after being recorded and were unknown until this point.
 It’s unspecified exactly when and where they were recorded and who else plays on them.
 Allegedly, they come from demo sessions for the 2004 albums, but I don’t think that’s really the case.

-After finishing the Chili Peppers’ By the Way tour, the band entered a six-month break from December 2003 to May 2004.
 Following the long and expensive recording process for Shadows Collide with People, John now intended to experiment with recording music in a quicker and minimalist fashion with Josh Klinghoffer as a collaborator.
 At this point, he had around 70 songs written and ready to be recorded, so he ended up doing an album every month, each one very different from one another.

 This revelation would be the cataclyst for all the albums that would come next - shorter, quicker and more productive sessions.
 In my opinion, having demos done beforehand would be the opposite of that.
 Therefore, Drill could very well be one of those songs recorded at this unknown studio (our guess would be sometime between April and July 2003) while Become and Time Tonight are indeed most likely demos recorded at home, once he decided to build his own studio instead.